imagekitio/docs-keep-a-changelog/collaboration-and-sharing/README.md

 You can also see the media collections to which the selected asset has been added by clicking on the "Media collection associations" tab in this popup.

-To share an asset or media collection externally via a public link, click the 'Public links' button in the drop-down menu after selecting it.
+To share an asset or media collection externally via a public link, click the "Public links" button in the drop-down menu after selecting it.

 ## Understanding access to assets and media collections